 From 2014 to 2015, CDR Schofer served as the Non-Surgical Detailer (PERS-4415R) in Medical Corps Assignments at Navy Personnel Command, Millington, Tennessee.
 While there he created CDR Schofer’s Promo Prep and MCCareer.org, both highly regarded career-planning resources for Naval physicians.

 From 2015 to 2016, CDR Schofer served as the Commander of the Joint Medical Group and Joint Task Force Surgeon, Joint Task Force GTMO.
 In this role, he supervised 170 joint personnel providing care to over 2,100 troopers and 107 detainees.

-CDR Schofer is board certified in Emergency Medicine and currently serves as the Navy Emergency Medicine Specialty Leader at Naval Medical Center Portsmouth.
+CDR Schofer is board certified in Emergency Medicine and currently serves as the Navy Emergency Medicine Specialty Leader and Associate Director of Healthcare Business at Naval Medical Center Portsmouth.
 He is a Certified Physician Executive, has over 150 professional publications, has held numerous national and state leadership positions, and has won national academic and educational awards.
 He holds an academic appointment as an Associate Professor of Military and Emergency Medicine at the Uniformed Services University of the Health Sciences.
 His military decorations include the Combat Action Ribbon, a Defense Meritorious Service Medal, a Meritorious Service Medal, and four Navy and Marine Corps Commendation Medals.